 Wildlife among the archaeology

-As well as an ancient site full of history Chedworth Roman Villa is a little haven for a variety of wildlife, some rare and some making use of the ancient remains.
+Chedworth Roman Villa is home to a variety of plants and wildlife, some rare and some making use of the ancient remains.

-Uniquely for a species which originated elsewhere, the Roman snails are protected and can only be handled with a special licence.
+Uniquely for a species which originated elsewhere, Roman snails are protected and can only be handled by those with a special licence.

-There are other equally as important creatures that have made the ancient Roman site their home.
+There are other equally as important creatures that have made the site their home.

-Great crested and palmate newts were both spotted here by our wildlife experts and the BBC Springwatch team.
-The males of these Great Crested Newts can be recognised by a distinctly large dragon-like crest and a flame-shaped tail.
+Great crested and palmate newts have both been spotted here by wildliffe experts.
+The males of these great crested newts can be recognised by a distinctly large dragon-like crest and a flame-shaped tail.